aymanimtyaz/ToyMessagingProtocol/README.md

 ## A simple group chat messaging protocol

 ### Features
-- Users can set  unique usernames before joining room
+- Users can set  unique usernames before joining a room
 - Text chat only for now

 ### Under The Hood